sam-zheng/cotdpd/dl/README.md

 # dl
-This memo describes my research on how linux dynamic linker works.
+Some notes on Linux runtime dynamic linker.